Alexisbol/ada-template-website/README.md

                             {
                                 label: "Yes, they have similar results.",
                                 comment: "Not quite.
 Similar results doesn't tell the full story on the strategies of the companies and how they will behave in a different situation.",
-                                isCorrect: true,
-                                next: {
-                                        text: "To assess similarity of results of two companies, is it sufficient to look only at the Volume of shares or only at the Price of the shares?",
-                                        answers: [
-                                            {
-                                                label: "Yes, we can assess with only one.",
-                                                comment: "Incorrect.
-It is hard to assess by considering only one dimension of the company, either physical or financial.
-We need to combine both to get real insight on the performance of a company.",
-                                                isCorrect: true,
-                                                next:
-                                            },
-                                            {
-                                                label: "No, we would need both.",
-                                                comment: "Precisely !
-Only by combining both can we get real insight on the performance of a company.",
-                                                isCorrect: false,
-                                                next: null
-                                            }
-                                        ]
-                                    }
-                                            },
-                            {
-                                label: "No, not necesseraly",
-                                comment: "Indeed !
-Same results for a period of time cannot guarantee similar behavior given a different situation.",
                                 isCorrect: false,
                                 next: {
                                         text: "To assess similarity of results of two companies, is it sufficient to look only at the Volume of shares or only at the Price of the shares?",